-- Experienced: Operating multiple nodes since network launch.
+Operating multiple investor nodes since network launch.
+Genesis block producer.

-Harmony is a fast and secure blockchain with innovations in state sharing and peer to peer networking.
+Harmony is a fast and secure blockchain with key innovations in state sharding and peer-to-peer networking.
 Its sharding uses secure proof-of-stake and decentralized randomness, and its networking achieves optimal cross-shard routing and fast block propagation.

 In Harmony’s Effective Proof-of-Stake (EPoS), for every epoch (~ 1 day), the top 1600 stakers will obtain the 1600 seats (4 shards * 400 seats) and become the validators across the shards.
 Once the epoch changes, the new rank of stakes will determine the validators for the next epoch.

-In terms of delegation, token holders can freely choose one of more validators to delegate their tokens based on their commission rate, uptime and their position in the rank.
+In terms of delegation, token holders can freely choose one or more validators to delegate their tokens based on their commission rate, uptime and their position in the rank.

 The ONE token.

 The bonding is immediate, but there is a 1 day unbonding period.

 In EPoS, the validators will be rewarded in proportion to their effective stake, which is defined in the formula below.
 We use median_stake to denote the amount of stake at median in the ranked list of top 1600 stakers, and actual_stake is the actual stake hold by the validator.

 Here, c is a protocol parameter (for example, c = 0.15).
 The effective stake of a validator is basically its actual stake bounded by the upper limit of (1 + c) * median_stake and the lower limit of (1 — c) * median_stake.